June 5, 2021 /

 the generality of the mother;

 Regarding the marital status (single, widowed, or divorced): for the divorced woman, the date of dissolution of the marriage is required; for the widowed woman, the date of death of the previous husband is needed.

 For the divorced or widowed woman less than 300 days, the authorization of the Court (art.116 and 89 of the Civil Code) is required.

 The divorced woman must still contact the Municipality to determine whether or not she needs the Court’s authorization.

 Please Note: if the authorization does not include the particulars of the parents, the birth certificate must be presented.

-Likewise, married couples, in the cases provided for by art.
-52 of Presidential Decree 396/2000, may submit a copy of the marriage authorization provision granted by the Court in the presence of an impediment at the request for publications or send it subsequently by ordinary mail.
+Likewise, marrying couples, in the cases provided for by article 52 of Presidential Decree 396/2000 (when an impediment for which authorization was granted by the Italian Court, in accordance with the provisions of civil code, one of the spouses must present a copy of the relative measure or in case the future bride is a widow or a woman against whom has been declared the cancellation, dissolution or termination of the civil effects of the previous marriage) may submit a copy of the marriage authorization provision granted by the Italian Court in the presence of an impediment at the request for banns of marriage or send it subsequently by ordinary mail to the town hall official.

 Where can I obtain the Nulla Osta?